 The Castillo de Belmonte is a medieval castle on the hill of San Cristobal.
 It is a beautifully restored piece of architecture with lots of artifacts and a rich history to admire.
 This is a great pitstop to make if travelling between Valencia and Madrid.

 The Castle of Belmonte is surrounded by some beautiful countryside views and makes for an excellent cycling and walking area.
-If you have wisely rented a car during your trip, this would be an excellent roadtrip stop off.
+If you have wisely rented a car (with plenty of rental options here) during your trip, this would be an excellent roadtrip stop off.
 It is a great place for kids and simply for the whole family to enjoy.

 Final Words on Castles in Spain